Reverse Engineering Gene Interaction Networks Using the Phi-Mixing Coefficient: Theoretical Details

-In one of the more popular methods \cite{ARACNE}, the authors develop a method referred to as ARACNE to distinguish between direct and indirect interactions.
-They begin with the influence network of \cite{BK00}, which is an undirected graph, and `prune' it using the data processing inequality (\ref{eq:dpi-inf}).
+Algorithm for the Reconstruction of Accurate Cellular Networks (ARACNE) \cite{Margolin2006} builds upon \cite{Butte2000} and produces networks that are not overly dense by pruning out large number of edges.
 Specifically, for each triplet $i,j,k$, they compute all the three mutual informations $I(X_i,X_j)$, $I(X_i,X_k)$ and $I(X_j,X_k)$.
 Since the exact probability distributions are not known and only samples are available, they use Gaussian kernel approximations for the various joint distributions.
 Then they identify the smallest amongst the three numbers and discard the corresponding edge.
 Thus if \bd I(X_i,X_k) \leq \min \{ I(X_i,X_j), I(X_j,X_k) \}, \ed then they discard the edge between nodes $i$ and $k$.
-They further assume that the joint distribution of all $n$ random variables has the form \be \phi(X_1 , \ldots , X_n) = \frac{1}{{\rm const.}} \prod_{i,j = 1}^n \phi_{ij}(X_i,X_j) . \ee In other words, they assume that the joint probability distribution can be factored into a product of individual terms depending on just two random variables at a time.
-Then they cite \cite{CL68} to justify their algorithm; specifically, {\it if\/} the joint distribution of all random variables is of the form (\ref{eq:22}), {\it then\/} their algorithm produces the correct interaction graph.
-However, the assumption that the joint distribution of all random variables is of the form (\ref{eq:22}) is essentially unverifiable.
-Furthermore, the pruning strategy used in this algorithm means that the GIN generated will {\it never\/} contain a complete subgraph of three nodes.
-In other words, if there is an edge between nodes $i$ and $j$, and between nodes $j$ and $k$, then {\it there cannot be\/} an edge between nodes $i$ and $k$.
+The justification for the pruning strategy is that if the joint distribution of all $n$ random variables has the form \be \phi(X_1 , \ldots , X_n) = \frac{1}{{\rm const.}} \prod_{i=1}^n \psi(X_i) \cdot \prod_{i,j = 1}^n \phi_{ij}(X_i,X_j) , \ee then the algorithm produces the correct interaction graph.
+However, the assumption that the joint probability distribution has the above form is quite unrealistic.
+Furthermore, the pruning strategy used in this algorithm implies that the GIN generated will never contain a complete subgraph of three nodes.
+In other words, if there is an edge between nodes $i$ and $j$, and between nodes $j$ and $k$, then there cannot be an edge between nodes $i$ and $k$.
 But biology is full of small local networks that contain three-node complete subgraphs.
-Thus any claim that the GIN produced by ARACNE is `accurate' is open to question, in the view of the authors.

-Note that all of the methods based on mutual information such as CLR and ARACNE are by nature restricted to producing undirected graphs, because mutual information is a symmetric measure of interaction between random variables.
-It would be highly desirable to develop an algorithm that is able to identify the directionality of interaction between genes.
-Moreover, it is explicitly stated in \cite{BK00} (and implicitly assumed in \cite{ARACNE}) that mutual information can be used as a measure of the strength of interaction between two random variables.
-But this statement is only partially true.
-It is true that if $I(X,Y) < I(X,Z)$, then $Z$ tells us more about $X$ than $Y$ does.
-So in this sense $X$ depends more on $Z$ than on $Y$.
-However, if $I(X,Y) < I(W,Z)$, it is {\it not correct\/} to conclude that $X$ depends less on $Y$ than $W$ depends on $Z$.
-The algorithm presented here addresses both of these limitations.
+Therefore new methods are required to generate more biologically realistic interaction networks.